ZeNico13/Project-Gorgeous-MC/tutos/Complete Client Setup Guide ENG.md

 > ℹ️ **Note:** For now, the modpack has not been tested on Linux and MacOS.
 It is recommended to play on Windows.

-> ℹ️ **Note :** It is recommended to launch the modpack for the first time so that it generates the necessary files, then close it and relaunch it before starting to play.
+> ℹ️ **Note :** It is recommended to launch the modpack once so that it generates the necessary files, change the settings to your liking, then close it and restart it before starting to play.

 ## Modpack Environment Installation and Configuration Procedure